BIND

 BIND (/ˈbaɪnd/) is a suite of software for interacting with the Domain Name System (DNS).
 Its most prominent component, named (pronounced name-dee: /ˈneɪmdiː/, short for name daemon), performs both of the main DNS server roles, acting as an authoritative name server for DNS zones and as a recursive resolver in the network.
 As of 2015, it is the most widely used domain name server software, and is the de facto standard on Unix-like operating systems.
 Also contained in the suite are various administration tools such as nsupdate and dig, and a DNS resolver interface library.

-The software was originally designed at the University of California, Berkeley (UCB) in the early 1980s.
-The name originates as an acronym of Berkeley Internet Name Domain, reflecting the application's use within UCB.
-The latest version is BIND 9, first released in 2000 and still actively maintained by the Internet Systems Consortium (ISC) with new releases issued several times a year.
+The software was originally designed at the University of California, Berkeley (UC Berkeley) in the early 1980s.
+The name originates as an acronym of Berkeley Internet Name Domain, reflecting the application's use within UC Berkeley.
+The current version is BIND 9, first released in 2000 and still actively maintained by the Internet Systems Consortium (ISC) with new releases issued several times a year.